vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/043_manyushamanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-In Kāuç.
+In Kāuś.
 (36. 32), the hymn appears, next after hymn 42, in a rite for appeasement of anger, darbha being treated as an amulet (? oṣadhivat).

 ## Translations